zababurinsv/dark-web-app/src/pages/legal/privacy.md

-# Subsocial Privacy Policy
+# Darkdot Privacy Policy

-Subsocial is committed to protecting and respecting your privacy.
+Darkdot is committed to protecting and respecting your privacy.

-This Privacy Policy applies to your use of the Website [subsocial.network](http://subsocial.network) and any services we provide on the Website, and doesn’t apply to third-party software, even if we promote the use of this software.
+This Privacy Policy applies to your use of the Website [darkdot.network](http://darkdot.network) and any services we provide on the Website, and doesn’t apply to third-party software, even if we promote the use of this software.

 This document explains that we don’t collect, process and store any of your personal data.
-It also explains how IPFS protocol is related to Subsocial and allows people to add and retrieve data to and from Subsocial network.
+It also explains how IPFS protocol is related to Darkdot and allows people to add and retrieve data to and from Darkdot network.
 By using the Website, you accept and agree on the terms of this Privacy Policy.
 Should you disagree, you are free to stop using the Website.

 In this document, terms have the same meaning as provided in [Terms of Use](/legal/terms).